jonatanklosko/exla_precompiled/README.md

 ## Limitations

 Currently the binaries are built only for Linux x86_64 and macOS x86_64, in both cases targeting the CPU.
+Also, the build always uses the latest ERTS version, so you will need to have a matching one locally (if that's not the case, you will get a friendly error message).

 ## How it works